flusterIO/fluster/apps/fluster/README.md

 # Fluster

+> If you are upgrading prior to version 1.x.x, you may have to clear your database on your settings page to trigger a re-initialization of your database as models continue to evolve as we get closer to a version 1 of Fluster.

 Fluster is your brain's free & open source presentation layer.

 Powered by Rust, Fluster offers unmatched performance, integrated AI and a vector database, a bibliography manager, a snippets database, a user defined dictionary and more.